AdaCore/training_material/courses/fundamentals_of_ada/215_type_contracts.rst

       subtype Vowel is Character with Dynamic_Predicate => (case Vowel is
          when 'A' | 'E' | 'I' | 'O' | 'U' => True,
-         when others => False);
+         when others => False); -- evaluated at run-time

 * Plus calls to functions

    - User-defined
    - Language-defined

-.. container:: speakernote

-   Others has to be evaluated at run-time

 -----------------------------
 Types Controlling For-Loops
 -----------------------------

-* Those with dynamic predicates cannot be used
+* Types with dynamic predicates cannot be used

    - Too expensive to implement